-Con Edison is prepared to respond to any service problems that arise as a storm passes through the region tonight.
-The storm is expected to bring high wind gusts, and possible thunderstorms.
+Con Edison is prepared to respond to any service problems that arise as a storm passes through the region on Monday.
+The storm is expected to bring high wind gusts and rain.

-Con Edison has secured more than 200 mutual aid workers to complement its own crews in restoring service to customers who lose power during the storm.
+More than 200 contracted utility workers are on standby duty to complement Con Edison’s own crews in restoring service to customers who may lose power during the storm.